FranciscoJSB/NonProfitLZ/README.md

 # NFP - Azure Landing Zone Deployment & UI

 This project allows you to deploy resources into two separate Azure subscriptions.
+Many of the resources have fixed sku values in order to prevent high cost ratings.

 ## Overview

+### Management View

+Before adding the resources to each subscription the system will take the Management prefix to create a Management group and the region.

 ### First Subscription: Identity, Management, and Connectivity

 This subscription is dedicated to deploying resources related to identity management, monitoring, and connectivity.
 The following resources are implemented in this subscription:

 - Key Vault
-- Virtual Network (VNet)
+- Virtual Network (VNet) with Gateway subnet and additional Subnet
 - Network Security Group (NSG)
-- Additional Subnet
-- VPN Gateway
+- VPN Gateway - vpnGW1
 - Log Analytics Workspace
-- Storage Account
+- Automation Account
-- DNS Resolver
 - Defender for Cloud
+- Recovery Services Vault

 ### Second Subscription: Landing Zone Deployment